h3oCharles/aCoUD/README.md

 # Installation

-to make it work in-game, download the code as a ZIP file and extract it to reveal an "aCoUD-main" folder.
+To make it work in-game, download the code as a ZIP file and extract it to reveal an "aCoUD-main" folder.
 Open it, select all contents, package it as a ZIP file, rename the extension to HWP, and [put it in your data folder](https://www.hedgewars.org/node/6761)

 # Contributing

-if anyone would like to contribute, please read [the knowledge base](https://www.hedgewars.org/kb/LuaAPI) and the [repo's wiki](https://github.com/h3oCharles/aCoUD/wiki) first before contacting me
+If anyone would like to contribute, please read [the knowledge base](https://www.hedgewars.org/kb/LuaAPI) and the [repo's wiki](https://github.com/h3oCharles/aCoUD/wiki) first before contacting me

+# AI-Generated Content Disclosure
+[Hedgewars is listed on Steam](https://store.steampowered.com/app/2223810/Hedgewars/).
+To match [Steam's AI-generated content Disclosure on Game Listings](https://steamcommunity.com/groups/steamworks/announcements/detail/3862463747997849619), I'll write what was generated by AI
+- ChatGPT has written the GitHub repo intro (needs to be rewritten)
+- ChatGPT has written some math-related snippets of code (they need to be marked in source, browse through all my chat histories to find each thing one by one)

+In short, if there's something AI-generated, it's either a placeholder or it's something very boring and can't be changed in a subjectively different manner.
+I'm ready to be proven wrong, though.